Adaptive Backtracking Line Search: Methods

 \section{Methods}

-In this section, we briefly state standard implementations of the base methods that we use in the paper.
+In this subsection, we briefly state standard implementations of the base methods that we use in the paper.
 For the sake of simplicity, we only state a single iteration of the corresponding method.

 \cref{alg:GD,alg:AGD} summarize gradient descent and Nesterov's accelerated gradient descent in the formulation with constant momentum coefficient \cite[2.2.22]{Nesterov2018}. \cref{alg:Adagrad} summarizes Adagrad \citep{Duchi2011}.